 Why it is in the best interest of the State to consider a full proposal.

+The Staff will advise every CUD of the contents of any proposal to provide service within the CUDs’ municipal borders and will rely on written testimony from each affected CUD regarding the likely impact of the provider’s proposal on the CUD’s business plan.

 The Staff shall make the decision whether the Applicant’s complies with this requirement of Act 71, § 8086(e).
 A potential Applicant not invited to submit a full proposal because of this clause may appeal to the VCBB Board.

-2. Universal Service Plan

-Successful Applicants will provide a plan to provide directly or cause to provide 100/100 Mbps service to all on grid unserved or underserved locations within 5 years.
-Applicants providing direct service to all locations should present a phased approach for serving all locations in the town(s) or Communications Union District.
-Applicants not serving all locations directly must detail who will provide service to all remaining locations.
-For example, an incumbent telephone company that provides service to 90% of the town, must provide a letter of commitment or jointly apply with another entity demonstrating that all remaining on grid unserved and underserved locations will be served, over what time period, and how.
-Applicants should attach any document support their commitment to universal service.

 3. Estimated Cost for Universal Service Area

-Applicants must be able to provide a total estimate for the serving the entire proposed Universal Service area.
+Applicants must be able to provide a total estimate for serving the proposed Universal Service area.
 The Applicant should describe how the estimate was arrived upon and factors that will influence the final cost to serve the entire Universal Service Area.
 Included in the cost estimate will be the number of underserved and unserved locations that service will be offered to.
-This will result in an average cost per location.

 Other Funding Sources for the Project